matias-ceau/scripts/docs/scripts/fzfmenu.sh.md

 ### Notes

-This script is designed to work specifically with xterm.
-If you are using a different terminal emulator, you may need to adjust the script for compatibility.
+- The script opens an `xterm` window.
+If you prefer a different terminal emulator, you can replace `xterm` with your preferred choice (e.g., `urxvt`, `gnome-terminal`, etc.)
+- The script is designed for interactive use; it will not work as expected when run in a non-interactive shell environment.

 > **Critique:**
-> The script could benefit from additional error handling, such as checking whether `fzf` or `xterm` is installed before trying to execute them.
-Also, consider allowing more customizable options for the terminal appearance or behavior, enhancing user experience and flexibility.
+> This script effectively launches `fzf` within an `xterm` window; however, there are a couple of improvements that could be made:
+> - Error handling could be implemented to avoid failures if `fzf` or `xterm` is not installed.
+> - Allowing users to specify the terminal type through an argument could improve flexibility.
+> - Adding options to customize the appearance or behavior of `fzf` could provide a better user experience.